A case of help when times are tough

 Julie once had a wonderful family: Her husband Greg, their three children and Greg's parents.
 Then there were two dogs and the livestock of their cattle farm in Montana.
 Julie had a wonderful life until Dec 23, 2014, when Greg and his parents died in a car accident.
 A truckdriver suffered a heart attack, the head-on collision killed all four people involved.

-The kids were still very young then, Greg jun. was a toddler, Mary was five years old and Georgie had just started going to school a few months before the accident.
+The kids were very young.
+Greg jun. was a baby, Mary was a toddler, and Georgie had just started going to school a few months before the accident.
 It took Julie many months to come to terms with the fact that Greg would never return.

 Eventually, half a year after the accident, her best friend Sandra took the kids into her own house and brought Julie to a doctor.
 After a medical examination she was sent to a clinic in Billings, Julie had breast cancer.